Before You Go

 To avoid this, it’s highly recommended to use an official, authorized money changer like Central Kuta or BMC, or to exchange money at a bank.
 Always count your money yourself, out loud and slowly, before you leave the counter, if they count it again after you count it, you need to re-count it again as usually they scam you with their “sleight of hand” when they count your money.
 Also, be aware that money changers may refuse to accept banknotes that are old, torn, or have any marks on them.

+5.B.
 ATMs and Credit Cards

 ATMs are widely available in tourist areas.
 Major banks like BCA, BNI, and Mandiri are considered the most reliable and safest to use.
 It is best to use ATMs located inside a bank, shopping mall, or hotel, as they are less likely to have card skimmers installed.

 Most ATMs will accept international credit and debit cards from Visa and Mastercard.
 However, be aware of the fees.
 Your home bank will likely charge a foreign transaction fee, and the Indonesian bank may also have a withdrawal fee, which can range from 20,000 to 75,000 IDR.
 To minimize these fees, it is often better to make larger, less frequent withdrawals.
-When an ATM asks if you want to be charged in your home currency, always select “Indonesian Rupiah (IDR)” to get a better exchange rate.
+When an ATM asks if you want to be charged in your home currency, always select “Indonesian Rupiah (IDR)” to get a better exchange rate

+5.C.
 Other Payment Options

 While cash is still king, especially for small purchases at local markets and food stalls, other payment methods are becoming more popular.
 Major hotels, restaurants, and shops in tourist areas accept credit and debit cards, though some may charge a 3% surcharge to cover processing fees.